Discover a convenient way to monitor your heart rate using advanced ECG tool.

 Home / Health Insurance / Calculators / Articles / ECG Heart Rate Calculator

 An electrocardiogram is a test that determines the electrical activity of the heartbeat.
 An impulse runs through the heart with every beat.
 This electrical wave causes the muscles to contract and the heart to pump blood.
 An ECG showing a normal heartbeat will indicate the pace and rhythm of contractions in the upper and lower chambers.
+A normal ECG traces the sequence of heart contractions and displays key features:

-The last wave, or "T wave," signifies the ventricles' electrical recovery or return to a resting state.
+T wave: Shows the electrical recovery of the ventricles or their return to a resting state.

 An ECG gives two types of information.

 An ECG calculator helps in ECG interpretation by giving doctors a real-time evaluation of the ECG waveform.
-The ECG calculator processes the complicated data, finds irregularities, calculates intervals and segments, and gives diagnostic guidelines and suggestions for additional testing or treatment to the doctor.
+The ECG calculator processes the complicated data, finds irregularities, calculates intervals and segments, and offers diagnostic guidelines and suggestions for additional testing or treatment to the doctor.

 The algorithms and specifications programmed in the software determine the ECG calculator's accuracy and dependability.
 Some calculators use complex algorithms based on artificial intelligence and deep learning techniques, which can increase the result's accuracy.

-You may determine the patient's heart rate using the following steps.
+You may determine the patient's heart rate using the following steps:

 Measure the waves using either a calliper or a ruler.